artemkv/artemkv.github.io/cnns.md

 - Another approach is to stack a huge number of convolutional layers on top of each other, preserving the original image dimensions, and then in the end a single convolutional layer of shape (`C`, `H`, `W`) where `C` is a number of categories.
 Every pixel would have its own cross-entropy loss.
 This can work, but this would still be extremely computationally expensive.
 So this is not done in practice neither
 - What is done in practice looks like an autoencoder architecture.
 The image is downsampled, classified using convolutional layers and then upsampled back.
 Downsampling/upsampling can be done using pooling/unpooling.
 But you can also upsample using **transpose convolution**
 - Transpose convolution is kind of reverse of a normal convolution, so sometimes it is called "deconvolution" or "upconvolution".
 This leads to "learnable" upsampling
+- Essentially, it's an encoder-decoder architecture, where instead of decoding into an original image, you are decoding into a segment mask (and all the magic is happening inside the convolutional layers)
+- There are different specific architectures that implement this idea, for example, U-Net
 - Creating the training data for semantic segmentation is super expensive, since you need to label every pixel
 - Does not differentiate instances, only care about pixels.
 So multiple objects of the same type can get "fused together"